Leathernecks' Christmas toy drive continues in 2020

 For this year’s toy drive, the Leathernecks will collect toys until Dec.
 12 and the toys will be distributed at the following locations on Saturday, Dec.
 19:

-Distribution hours at each location will be from 10 a.m. till 1 p.m.
+Distribution hours at each location will be from 10 a.m. to 1 p.m.
 The toys will be distributed to parents of children up to 12 years old.
-Parents need to bring proof of income as well as identification showing the child’s social security number for each child that they want to pick up toys for.
+Parents need to bring proof of income as well as identification showing the child’s social security number for each child receiving toys.

-Due to COVID-19 restrictions, participants picking up toys are required to wear masks and adhere to social distancing when arriving at the distribution sites.
+Participants picking up toys are required to wear masks and adhere to social distancing when arriving at the distribution sites in conjunction with COVID-19 restrictions.
 Walters said a back-up plan is being discussed for participants to receive toys while in their vehicles, should state restrictions become stricter.

 “We hope we don’t have to go that route, but the back-up plan will be ready if necessary,” he said.
 “The important thing is that we provide those toys for kids in the safest manner possible.”

-He also stressed that all volunteers working at the distribution sites will be required to wear masks and practice social distancing, and the total number of volunteers will be limited this year.
+He also said all volunteers working at the distribution sites will be required to wear masks and practice social distancing.
+The total number of volunteers will be limited this year.

 Residents interested in serving as volunteers at the distribution sites are being asked to contact the respective site managers to make arrangements.

-"Because of COVID-19, we cannot have people just showing up at the sites to help, they need to safely plan ahead with the site managers," he explained.
+“Because of COVID-19, we cannot have people just showing up at the sites to help, they need to safely plan ahead with the site managers,” he said.

 Walters said there is still time for people to donate toys and/or monetary contributions for the program, and drop-off boxes for new and unwrapped toys are available at various locations throughout the county.
-Anyone wanting to donate toys or make monetary donations should call Walters at 724-499-5332 for more information.
+For more information on making a donation of toys or money, call Walters at 724-499-5332.

-Those writing checks for monetary donations need to make the checks out to "Tri-County Leathernecks," Walters said.
+Those writing checks for monetary donations should make checks payable to “Tri-County Leathernecks,” Walters said.

-With the 2020 toy drive in full bloom, Walters is thankful for the community support that has helped keep the drive alive for nearly four decades.

 “The Tri-County Leathernecks will do whatever we can to keep this great program going, but we can’t do it alone,” he continued.
 “We hope the community continues to support the toy drive, so that we can continue providing this service for many years to come.”